EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] What is Love
 - [ ] Pump Up The Jam

-#### What fromer Nickelodeon star is SNL's longest-tenured cast member?
+#### What former Nickelodeon star is SNL's longest-tenured cast member?

 - [x] Kenan Thompson
 - [ ] Tim Meadows